MSc in Corrosion Engineering

-Each student is required to complete 40 credit hours consisting of six (6) core modules, two (2) elective modules, one (1) module for national requirement and 2 modules for individual project.
+Each student is required to complete 41 credit hours.
 The programme curriculum structure is shown as below:

 Core |